 - Bring your own (electric) wheelchair (scooter), walker or crutches or use a cabin wheelchair.

 - Bring your service animal into the cabin.

 - Use an extended leg rest for a leg that needs to stay in a horizontal position (in a cast).
 On KLM flights within Europe, 2 extra seats need to be booked in Economy Class.
 On intercontinental KLM flights, you need to travel in Business Class.

 The videos here and here give more information about the special assistance offered to passengers departing and arriving or transferring at Amsterdam Airport Schiphol.
 The KLM Cares brochure Carefree Travel provides additional air travel information for passengers with reduced mobility.
 Finally, here are KLM’s policies for special needs passengers.

-Quantas provides a range of services for guests needing special assistance.
-Some customers may need to seek medical clearance to fly on Quantas, including passengers whose:
+Qantas provides a range of services for guests needing special assistance.
+Some customers may need to seek medical clearance to fly on Qantas, including passengers whose:

 - Disability is new (i.e. has occurred within six weeks of travel) or is unstable (ie. has changed within six weeks of travel),